NBN Timeline

 How do POIs work?

 POIs are nodes that connect your home to the internet.
-Connecting your home is a multi-step process, and involves not only your internet provider, but also the NBN network and several key connection points along the way.
+Connecting your home is a multi-step process

 New South Wales POIs